 Pericoronitis is one of those medical terms that rarely comes up in daily conversation, and it sounds vaguely overwhelming.
-Infected wisdom tooth is quite a bit more common sounding, and it is no less intimidating.
-But, if you are having symptoms of an infected wisdom tooth, you are likely looking to understand both what’s going on and what you can do about it right away!
+Although infected wisdom tooth is quite a bit more common sounding, it is no less intimidating.
+People, in general, don’t want to think about having an infection, and certainly don’t want to have an infection in their teeth.
+If you are having symptoms typical of an infected wisdom tooth, you are likely looking to understand both what’s going on and what you can do about it right away!
 So, what is pericoronitis and what can you do about it immediately and at home?

 First, The Teeth

+You may be wondering exactly what a wisdom tooth is, to begin with.
+Unfortunately, these teeth don’t actually impart any great wisdom to you.
 They’re called wisdom teeth because we’re older and wiser when they erupt–grow in.
+They usually arrive between the ages of 17-21.
 Dentists generally refer to them as third molars because they are the third set of molars to develop and grow in during the development of permanent teeth.
 On paper, it all looks fine, but in life, it can be more complex.

 What Goes Wrong?

 Problems can arise because the wisdom teeth are the last ones to the party.
 Wisdom teeth often find the oral environment crowded, leaving them not enough room to break through the gums.
 Sometimes, they can’t break through at all, becoming impacted wisdom teeth.
 Sometimes, they break through part of the way and get stuck or paused.
-This may sound like less of a problem, but it carries its own set of troubles.
+Since the tooth makes it part of the way out, this may sound like less of a problem, but it carries its own set of troubles.

 Why Does This Cause Infection?

 A tooth that has only come partway in frequently has a flap of gum tissue partially covering it.
-This flap can trap food particles under it and makes it harder to brush properly.
+This flap makes it harder to brush properly, and the flap can trap food particles under it.
 The trapped particles and bacteria that aren’t removed by brushing irritate the gum tissue.
+Gum tissue can be further irritated by pressure from the top teeth directly on the gum tissue while chewing.
 Bacteria + irritated tissue = a formula for trouble.

 So, Explain Pericoronitis

 It’s from several Latin and Greek terms: peri meaning around, corona meaning crown, and -itis meaning inflamed.
-So, pericoronitis is inflammation of the tissue surrounding the crown of the tooth.
+So, pericoronitis is inflammation of the tissue surrounding the crown (the top surface) of the tooth.

 What Do I Do About It?

 If you are in pain, you will need to check in with your dentist.
-You may need a long term treatment plan to determine if your wisdom tooth will need to be extracted.
+It’s important not to ignore pain since it’s your body’s attempt to draw your attention to a problem.
+The sooner you have the problem evaluated, the better the chance for a simple, complete solution.
+You may need a long-term treatment plan to determine if your wisdom tooth will need to be extracted.
 Sometimes, the tooth will be fine if the excess gum flap is removed.
+This procedure, whether done by laser or more traditional methods, is called an operculectomy.
 Infections in the gums and tooth can spread to the jaw, or in very rare cases, the bloodstream, so it’s important to take this seriously.

 Home Treatment Plans